thushanda/thushanda/README.md

 🎓 Undergraduate Student in HND Software Development
 📍 Currently based in UAE, originally from Sri Lanka

-📧 Damjithfernando1@gmail.com | 🐦 @TDamjith | 🔗 www.linkedin.com/in/thushanda
+📧 Damjithfernando1@gmail.com | 🐦 https://twitter.com/DamjithThu1753 | 🔗 www.linkedin.com/in/thushanda
 Hello, fellow developers! 👋 I'm a passionate UI/UX designer and Java enthusiast with a knack for crafting seamless and visually appealing user experiences.
 As an undergraduate student pursuing HND in Software Development, I'm constantly honing my skills in Angular, React, and Spring Boot.

 💡 What I Do: